 - All staff are made aware of the signs and symptoms of a possible allergic reaction in case of an unknown or first reaction in a child.
-These may include a rash or hives, nausea, stomach pain, diarrhoea, itchy skin, runny eyes, shortness of breath, chest pain, swelling of the mouth and/or tongue, swelling of the airways to the lungs, wheezing and anaphylaxis - We ask parents to share all information about allergic reactions and allergies on their child's registration form and to inform staff of any allergies discovered after registration - We share all information with all staff and keep an allergy register ON NOTICEBOARD OUTSIDE KITCHEN. - Where a child has a known allergy, the nursery manager will carry out a full allergy risk assessment with the parent prior to the child starting the nursery and/or following notification of a known allergy and this assessment is shared with all staff.
-This may involve displaying photos of the children along with their known allergies in the kitchen or nursery rooms, where applicable - All food prepared for a child with a specific allergy is prepared in an area where there is no chance of contamination and served on equipment that has not been in contact with this specific food type, e.g. nuts, gluten - The manager, nursery cook and parents work together to ensure a child with specific food allergies receives no food at nursery that may harm them.
+These may include a rash or hives, nausea, stomach pain, diarrhoea, itchy skin, runny eyes, shortness of breath, chest pain, swelling of the mouth and/or tongue, swelling of the airways to the lungs, wheezing and anaphylaxis - We ask parents to share all information about allergic reactions and allergies on their child's registration form and to inform staff of any allergies discovered after registration - We share all information with all staff and keep an allergy register on our wall next to the kitchen door entrance and this information is also provided by parents via their registration forms - Where a child has a known allergy, the nursery manager will carry out a full allergy risk assessment with the parent prior to the child starting the nursery and/or following notification of a known allergy and this assessment is shared with all staff.
+This may involve displaying photos of the children along with their known allergies in the kitchen where applicable - All food prepared for a child with a specific allergy is prepared in an area where there is no chance of contamination and served on equipment that has not been in contact with this specific food type, e.g. nuts, gluten - The manager, and parents work together to ensure a child with specific food allergies receives no food at nursery that may harm them.
 This may include designing an appropriate menu or substituting specific meals on the current nursery menu - Seating is monitored for children with allergies.
 Where deemed appropriate, staff will sit with children who have allergies and, where appropriate, staff will discuss food allergies with the children and the potential risks - If a child has an allergic reaction to food, a bee or wasp sting, plant etc. a paediatric first aid trained member of staff will act quickly and administer the appropriate treatment, where necessary.
 We will inform parents and record the information in the incident book and on the allergy register - If an allergic reaction requires specialist treatment, e.g. an EpiPen, then at least two members of staff working directly with the child and the manager will receive specific medical training to be able to administer the treatment to each individual child.